 - Add melted butter to the shrimp mixture.
 Season with salt, pepper, and old bay seasoning; stir until thoroughly combined.

 - Divide the shrimp mixture ingredients between the four aluminum foil sheets.
 Wrap foils tightly around the ingredients and seal it all together.
-Place the packets directly on the grill and cook for 15 minutes, flipping once halfway through cooking.
-Remove from grill.

 - Carefully open up the packets, garnish with lemon and parsley; serve and enjoy!